Knowing the deck materials available when designing a deck is important. We are going to show you 10 differences between Trex composite and wood...

-Today, more than ever before, the options for deck building materials are diverse.
-They include metals, woods, plastic, and a mixture of wood and plastic called composite decking.
-Historically, the most common deck building material was wood.
+Today, more than ever before, the options for deck-building materials are diverse.
+They include metals, wood, plastic, and a mixture of wood and plastic called composite decking.
+Historically, the most common deck-building material was wood.
 But that’s changing.

 While wood is still very popular, the advent of composite deck materials has changed the landscape, offering options never before possible.
 Moreover, composite materials also are proving to be more durable, colorful and readily adaptable to shaping decks in other-than-straight lines.
 And it’s considered an eco-friendly material, something that’s becoming more important to discerning homeowners.

-Another attribute that gives Trex® an edge on the competition is the company’s dedication to environmental stewardship and sustainability throughout its operations.
+Another attribute that gives Trex® an edge over the competition is the company’s dedication to environmental stewardship and sustainability throughout its operations.
 Among the company’s environmental accomplishments are:

-- Composite decking made from 95 percent reclaimed wood fiber and recycled plastic film.
+- Composite decking is made from 95 percent reclaimed wood fiber and recycled plastic film.